Do you miss the spark you used to have? Do you want to reconnect with your spouse, make them feel loved and special

 Goals for your money, health, relationship satisfaction, education, politics, business, anything and everything that affects your life.
 We mention goals a lot because a marriage without goals will essentially lead to the couple growing apart.

 Or if you are like us and have younger children that make it hard to leave the house, wait for your kids to be in bed.
 Then make a cup of tea or share some mead/wine and cuddle up on the couch together.

-Have a conversation that forces you to push your boundaries and come up with ideas.
+Have a conversation that forces you to push your boundaries and come up with new ideas.

 2. Pick a book to read together.